 - Divorce and divorce settlement agreements.

-Discuss Your Situation With a Baltimore Fathers’ Rights Attorney
+Discuss Your Situation With a Maryland Fathers’ Rights Attorney

 When you retain James E. Crawford, Jr. & Associates, you’ll have a fathers’ rights attorney that knows your children are worth fighting for.
 We apply over two decades of trial-tested litigation techniques to benefit our clients and their children.
 Contact us for a confidential and free evaluation today.